NicolasKler/BaSP-M2023/README.md

 For this week the task was to make the html/css files of the login/signup pages made in the [Figma from week 1](https://www.figma.com/file/JOzMQRmG7afMoeyk5FQtPy/BaSP-m2023-Megarocket-rave?node-id=701-367&t=UC4KnK1OJbE01i3y-0), but this time i have to add validations to all the inputs in those pages, to do this i have to use two .js files.
 As complementary instructions we couldnt use ecma script 6 elements or regex. i was also encouraged to utilize the tools learned in week 4.
 Furthermore, i needed to change the html index file to make it posible to access to the two new pages and to go back.

 The solution is found on this [page](https://nicolaskler.github.io/BaSP-M2023/Week-06/views/index.html).

+## Week 6
+In week seven the assigment was to continue to develop the previous week work.
+To do this in each both login and signup forms i had to do a HTTP request using a fetch method form Javascript, sending the data in the forms.
+This request must only be done if it fullfill every validation.
+In each case i needed to use the response from this fetch to show alerts, informing the user of state of his request. the URL for the request are [Login](https://api-rest-server.vercel.app/login) and [Signup](https://api-rest-server.vercel.app/signup)

+The solution is found on this [page](https://nicolaskler.github.io/BaSP-M2023/Week-07/views/index.html).

 ## Contributing
 The only one with who can edit this file is Nicolás Kler.